INDAPlus21/viktorrn-zhongmin-game/DesignerFilesAndNotes/balancingDepartment.md

 Check if flying is too OP

 Ideas,
-- Maybe tweek card cost curve
+- Maybe tweek card cost curve                                                               // pre 12 HP
-- Maybe Implement Inscryptions scale mechanic, with a larger scale
+- Maybe Implement Inscryptions scale mechanic, with a larger scale                          // Pre 12 HP
-- Maybe add Bone Mechanic, or you gain one blood whenever you take 5 or more direct damage
+- Maybe add Bone Mechanic, or you gain one blood whenever you take 5 or more direct damage  // Pre 12 HP
 - More 0 Cost minions
-- Maybe from turn
-- Make Cavader a 0/5:2